redirwin/rCache/README.md

 **Transaction List**

 The homepage displays a list of transactions, sorted by date with the most recent at the top.
-Users can view their balance and see how much they've spent and earned in a specified time period.
+Users can view their balance including spending and deposits.

 Users can add new transactions by clicking the "Add Entry" button or edit existing transactions by clicking on them.